ABOUT THE AUTHOR

 Author | Speaker | Coach

-Hi, I’m Meredith Moore Crosby, and my mission in life is to create opportunities.
-That means I’m always looking for connections to bring resources, information or inspiration to a situation.
+Hi, I’m Meredith Moore Crosby, and my mission is to help high performers lead with confidence in uncertain times.
+That means I’m always looking for best practices in productivity, communications, and inspiration to navigate challenging situations.
 I learned how to think this way during my career leading brand and reputation initiatives for some of the world’s largest companies like McDonald’s, 3M and Comcast.

-Now as President of Leverette Weekes I’m running my family owned communications and coaching company helping corporations advance women in the workplace.
+Now as President of Leverette Weekes I’m running my family-owned communications and coaching company helping corporations develop high achievers in the workplace.